 Coconut oil improves the absorption of minerals and other nutrients.
 Bruce Fife lists these as: minerals; B vitamins; fat-soluble vitamins, which include A, D, E, K, and beta carotene; and protein.

-Research with animals showed that coconut oil fostered absorption to the point of eliminating symptoms of vitamin B deficiency and vitamin D deficiency.
+Research with animals showed that coconut oil fostered absorption to the point of eliminating symptoms of vitamin B deficiency and of rickets.

 Coconut oil kills bad gut bacteria, including H. pylori, which causes stomach ulcers, and viruses, including measles, which have been implicated in Crohn's disease and autistic gut disease.
 It leaves untouched the "good" gut bacteria that help us digest food and that generate nutrients for our bodies.